 9. Consult With Your Tax Advisor

 Any sale of your business will have tax consequences.
 However, most transactions can be structured to give tax benefits to either the buyer or seller.
 Whoever receives which tax benefits is usually the result of negotiations between the parties and their advisors.

 10. Use a Business Lawyer

 If selling your business is in your future, the Law Offices of Ronald J. Axelrod & Associates should be one of the first items on your action plan.
 Ron Axelrod and his associates have been assisting business owners sell their businesses for many years.
 Your interests and protecting the investment that you’ve made in your business is our number one priority.
-Ron has been a business broker for over 10 years, which makes his services even more valuable.
+Ronald J. Axelrod is not only a Business Law attorney, he has been a business broker for over 10 years, which makes his services even more valuable.
 Give our office a call for more information to learn how to sell your business the right way.
 Call (585) 314-7100.